ivan-mvdv/ivan-mvdv/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning @ Yandex Practicum DS
+- 🌱 I’m currently learning @ Yandex Practicum DS - graduation in 04/2023
 - 📫 How to reach me:

 <div id="badges" align="left">